Anthony-B-Russo10/Celestia-Archive/CONTRIBUTING.md

-Multipow versions of Celestia still need to be found,
+Multiple versions of Celestia still need to be found.